Recommended

 Among the casualties was Ali Aburia, a senior Hezbollah official, Sky News Arabia reported.

 According to reports in Arabic media, the warnings and subsequent strikes caused thousands of residents to flee north from southern Lebanon.
-In addition, schools in Beirut stopped classes and sent the children home.
+Schools in Beirut stopped classes and sent the children home.

-The Minister of Education in Lebanon ordered elementary and high schools to close in all the districts of south Lebanon, Nabatiya, the Lebanon Valley, Baalbek, al-Hermel and the Dahiyeh district of Beirut.
+The Minister of Education in Lebanon ordered elementary and high schools to close on Monday and Tuesday in all the districts of south Lebanon, Nabatiya, the Bekaa Valley, Baalbek, al-Hermel and the Dahiyeh district of Beirut.

 The Health Ministry also instructed hospitals to halt non-essential surgeries to prepare for an expected wave of casualties.